These DIY mudroom lockers added much needed storage and organization to this busy space.

 Final Reveal

 There you have my DIY mudroom lockers!
-Everyone has their own mudroom lockers.
+Everyone has their own place for additional storage space.
 We can also use the baskets under the bench for shoes.

 My kids hang their coats and backpacks on the hooks.
 The cabinets are used for seasonal items such as mittens, hats, scarves and swimming stuff.
 Or, let's be honest, anything the kids can shove in there.

-Building your own DIY mudroom lockers and bench is easier than you thought.
-Just take it one step and at time and don't get in a rush.
+Building your own DIY mudroom lockers and bench is easier than you think.
+Take it one step at time in stages and don't get in a rush.
 An organized mudroom will make a world of difference for your design space and you will be so happy when it is all done.
 I guarantee it!

 Loving these DIY built-in options?
 Try out my others here!